eclipse/steady/CONTRIBUTING.md

 ## Knowledge Base

-The open-source vulnerability management tool relies on a database with detailled information about vulnerable code (methods, functions, etc.) in open-source software libraries.
+The open-source vulnerability assessment tool relies on a database with detailled information about vulnerable code (methods, functions, etc.) in open-source software libraries.
 This information is built by analyzing the source code changes (commits) done by open-source developers to fix a given vulnerability.
 In order to reflect new vulnerability disclosures, one has to analyze those so-called _fix commits_ and add corresponding entries to the local database.

 This analysis is done using the `PatchAnalyzer`, which takes several arguments as input, e.g., the source code repository of the respective component, the commit identifier(s), and a vulnerability identifier.